 It may be necessary to move a ship when the maneuver tool cannot be directly placed onto the play area due to the presence of other ships or squadrons.
-When this occurs, the ship's owner should determine course, then hold the maneuver tool above the activated ship and move it to its final position.
-Both players must agree on the ship's final position and facing.
-When moving this way, the player cannot adjust the maneuver tool once he or she has lifted the ship off of the play surface.
+When this occurs, players may mark the position of the intervening models with a mutually agreed upon method, move the activated ship, then replace the removed models.